lingtalfi/Light_Kit/doc/pages/conception-notes.md

 - $zoneId: string, the identifier of the zone
 - $widgetId: string, the identifier of the widget, which must be defined at the widget configuration level by using the **id** key.
+        The widget id must be unique in the context of the zone.

 In an [eco-structure](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/nomenclature.md#eco-structure) where third-party plugins collaborate to create a **kit page conf array**, the **widget coordinates**